Lemx5/UserBotAi/README.md

 # PALM Telegram Bot 🤖
-#### A Telegram user bot powered by Google's PALM generativeai to instantly transform prompts into expansive text.
+#### A Telegram user bot powered by Google's PALM generativeai and OpenAi to instantly transform prompts into expansive text.

 ### 🌟 Features
 Instant Response: Automatically listens to messages beginning with a . (dot).